jlevy/lft/lft.md

 When learning to program, people tend to think of programming as communicating with the computer.
 It can be good for learning or a fun challenge to do this “the hard way” in C or assembly language.
-Over time, whenever they can, engineers and programmers invariably move to to “higher-level” languages and frameworks that are easier to write in.
+Over time, whenever they can, engineers and programmers invariably move to “higher-level” languages and frameworks that are easier to write in.

 But there is a key point even some experienced programmers forget: As systems evolve,